 Does the recipe contain GA4 tags?

-If the recipe that you have imported is using Google Analytics 4, you will have to select your existing GA4 configuration tag in the GA4 event tags of that recipe.
-For example, if you have imported an HTML5 video tracking recipe for GA4, you will see an event tag that looks like this:
+If the recipe you have imported is using Google Analytics 4, you will have to enter your GA4 measurement ID in the GA4 event tag(s).

 How to Export Google Tag Manager Container?

-Keep in mind that this feature will always export the entire container, therefore do not keep unwanted tags, triggers or variables in the container during the export.
+Keep in mind that this feature will always export the entire container; therefore, do not keep unwanted tags, triggers or variables in the container during the export.

 Also, you can get a ready-made container from the Library of Google Tag Manager Recipes.